heykatie/SageByTDZ/documentation/SAGE_future_features.md

     {
       "message": "Bad Request",
       "errors": {
-        "start_time": "start_time cannot be in the past", "end_time": "end_time cannot be on or before start_time",
-        "event_date": "Event date cannot be before current date?"
+        "start_time": "Start time cannot be in the past", "end_time": "End time cannot be on or before start time", "event_date": "Event date cannot be before current date?"
       }
     }